Public sector use of data and algorithms

 The context

-Increased data collection and linkage is also being used to shape more targeted, predictive public services and streamline decision-making, as governments seek to improve service provision, increase efficiency or lower costs.
-Such approaches were accelerated during the coronavirus pandemic, and are being posited as a key mechanism for recovery and growth in the aftermath of COVID-19.
+Increased data collection and linkage is also being used to shape more targeted, predictive public services and streamline approaches, as governments seek to improve service provision, increase efficiency or lower costs.
+Such approaches were accelerated during the COVID-19 pandemic and have been posited as a key mechanism for recovery and growth in its aftermath.

-While new data-driven tools have the potential to transform how public services are run and how citizens interact with them, they also pose several political, economic, legal and ethical questions.
-And growing evidence suggests that algorithmic systems in public-service delivery frequently lack accountability and transparency in their implementation, as well as around decisions about whether and why to use them.
+While new data-driven tools have the potential to transform how public services are run and how citizens interact with them, they also pose political, economic, legal and ethical questions.
+There is also growing evidence to suggest that algorithmic systems in public-service delivery frequently lack accountability and transparency in their implementation, as well as around decisions about whether and why to use them.
+The 2020 Ofqual A-level algorithm, which triggered protests and a rallying cry to ’fuck the algorithm’, is one example of this.

-While a handful of examples, such as the 2020 Ofqual A-level algorithm, which triggered protests and a rallying cry to ’fuck the algorithm’, little is authoritatively known about how data and algorithmic decision-making systems are evolving in public services and government.
-New measures to track, examine and assess the impact of data-driven tools in public service provision are starting to emerge, as exemplified by AlgorithmWatch’s authoritiative study of automated decison-making tools across Europe.
+Little is authoritatively known about how data and algorithmic decision-making systems are evolving in public services and government.
+New measures to track, examine and assess the impact of data-driven tools in public service provision are starting to emerge, as exemplified by AlgorithmWatch’s authoritative study of automated decision-making tools across Europe.
 We are also seeing attempts to improve accountability in the use and provision of algorithms in the public sector, as evidenced in our joint global study with AI Now and the Open Government Partnership.
-However, we remain in the nascent ‘first wave’ stage of transparency and accountability measures.
+However, we remain in the ‘first wave’ stage of transparency and accountability measures.

 Ada’s approach

 Our research aims to increase the visibility of public sector use of data and algorithms with a view to encouraging informed scrutiny of such systems.
-We also aim to co-create and pilot potential novel approaches to improve transparency, assess impact, increase public participation, and improve accountability.
-Through primary research with public-sector partners, secondary analysis and synthesis of emerging trends, and engagement with the public, this programme aims to support greater understanding of the uses and impacts of data-driven tools in the public sector, and develop recommendations for policymakers and public-sector practitioners on how to use and govern data and data-driven technologies.
+We also aim to co-create and pilot potential new approaches to improve transparency, assess impact, increase public participation and improve accountability.
+Through primary research with public-sector partners; secondary analysis and synthesis of emerging trends; and engagement with the public, this programme aims to support greater understanding of the uses and impacts of data-driven tools in the public sector.
+This will enable us to develop recommendations for policymakers and public-sector practitioners on how to use and govern data and data-driven technologies.
 Examples of our work include:

 Building evidence and case studies